webis-de/ecir25-child-safe-search/README.md

 ## Integration to ir_datasets

 This repository provides an integration to [ir_datasets](https://ir-datasets.com/).
-To use it, please install the kid-FRIEND dataset via the as ir_datasets plugin:
+To use it, please install the kid-FRIEND dataset via the ir_datasets plugin:

 ```
 pip3 install -e .